toitlang/.github/SUPPORT.md

 # Documentation

-The [Toit docs](https://docs.toit.io) have lots of information.
+The [Toit documentation](https://docs.toit.io) has lots of information.
 Some of it is not applicable to the open-source variant, but a lot of sections are variant-neutral.

-For example the [Language section](https://docs.toit.io/language) applies to the close-source and open-source framework.
+For example the [language section](https://docs.toit.io/language) applies to the close-source and open-source framework.

 The libraries are documented in the [toitdocs](https://libs.toit.io/).